On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Characterisation of nef vector bundle

-As shown in Remark 3 of \cite{Wu20}, in the above definition, it is same to say that $\cF$ is nef $($resp.\ strongly psef$\,)$ if for {\it every} modification $\pi: \tilde{X} \to X$ such that $\pi^* \cF/\tors$ is locally free over $\tilde{X}$ a smooth manifold, $\pi^* \cF/ \tors$ is a nef $($resp.\ strongly psef$\,)$ vector bundle. } \end{myrem} By the filtration property of modifications, the pullback of a strongly psef vector bundle is always strongly psef under a modification, even for the morphism between irreducible complex spaces.
+As shown in Remark 3 of \cite{Wu20}, in the above definition, it is the same to say that $\cF$ is nef $($resp.\ strongly psef$\,)$ if for {\it every} modification $\pi: \tilde{X} \to X$ such that $\pi^* \cF/\tors$ is locally free over $\tilde{X}$ a smooth manifold, $\pi^* \cF/ \tors$ is a nef $($resp.\ strongly psef$\,)$ vector bundle. } \end{myrem} By the filtration property of modifications, the pullback of a strongly psef vector bundle is always strongly psef under a modification, even for the morphism between irreducible complex spaces.
 More generally, we have the following result. \begin{myprop} Let $f: X \to Y$ be a surjective holomorphic map between irreducible compact K\"ahler complex spaces.
 Let $\cF$ be a torsion-free sheaf over $Y$.
 Then $\cF$ is nef (resp. strongly psef) if and only if $f^* \cF/\tors$ is nef (resp. strongly psef). \end{myprop} \begin{proof} There exist modifications of $X$ and $Y$ such that we have the following diagram

 where $\tilde{X}$ and $\tilde{Y}$ are smooth.
 The existence of such modification is ensured by the work of Hironaka \cite{Hir64}.
-More precisely, for the desingularization $\tilde{Y}$ of $Y$, there exists a meromorphic map from $X$ to $\tilde{Y}$ since $f$ is surjective.
-Taking the desingularization of the graph of this meromorphic map defines $\tilde{X}$.
+More precisely, for the desingularisation $\tilde{Y}$ of $Y$, there exists a meromorphic map from $X$ to $\tilde{Y}$ since $f$ is surjective.
+Taking the desingularisation of the graph of this meromorphic map defines $\tilde{X}$.
 Since $\tilde{f}$ is proper, the image of $\tilde{f}$ is a closed analytic set containing a non-empty Zariski open set.
 Thus $\tilde{f}$ is also surjective.

 By theorem 1 of \cite{Wu20}, $\pi_Y^* \cF /\tors$ is nef (resp. strongly psef) if and only if $\tilde{f}^*(\pi_Y^* \cF /\tors)= \pi_X^*(f^* \cF/\tors) $ is nef (resp. strongly psef). \end{proof}